ai4os/DEEPaaS/doc/source/cli/deepaas-wsk.rst

    ``/debug`` endpoint.
 Default is to not provide this information.
 This will not provide logging information about the API itself.

-.. option:: --enable-v1

-   Whether to enable V1 version of the API or not.
-If this option is set to ``True``, DEEPaaS API will offer a ``/v1/`` endpoint with the DEPRECATED version of the API.

 .. option:: --listen-ip LISTEN_IP

    IP address on which the DEEPaaS API will listen.
 The DEEPaaS API service